 - Urine tests — Urine tests are done to screen for blood, protein and urinary tract diseases.
-Two 24- hour urine collections are also completed to test your kidney function.
+A 24-hour urine collections is also completed to test your kidney function.

 - EKG — An electrocardiogram shows how well your heart is beating and the function of your heart valves.
 This helps your doctor decide if your heart is strong enough for donation.

-Routine health care — A pap smear, mammogram, and/or prostate-specific antigen (PSA) blood test and colonoscopy are general health and cancer screening tests that we require based on your age, gender, and family history.
-These tests are part of your own standard health care and are therefore not paid for by the Living Donor Program.
+Routine healthcare — A pap smear, mammogram, and/or colonoscopy are cancer screening tests that we require based on your age, gender and family history.
+These tests are part of your own standard healthcare and are therefore not paid for by the Living Donor Program.

-After you see a surgeon and the CT scan is completed, the results of your evaluation will be presented to the UWMC Living Kidney Donation Selection Committee.
-At this meeting, it will be determined if you are a candidate for a living donor surgery.
-The committee members will determine whether you are medically able to undergo the transplant procedure, and if you have shown that you have the social, financial and support resources for the donation.
+After your testing and consults are completed, the results of your evaluation will be presented to the UW Medical Center Living Kidney Donation Selection Committee.
+At this meeting, the Committee will determine if you are a candidatie for a living donor surgery.
+The Committee members will determine whether you are medically able to undergo the transplant procedure, and if you have shown that you have the social, financial and support resources for the donation.

-- Not to accept you for donation and explain why you were not accepted.
+- Not accept you for donation and explain why you were not accepted.

-- Request more visits and tests before they make a decision.
+- Request additional visits and tests before they make a decision.

-You will be contacted about the decision within 10 business days of your presentation to the committee.
+You will be contacted about the decision within a week of your presentation to the Committee.

 Once you are approved as a donor, we will schedule your surgery based upon your schedule, the operating room schedule and the recipient’s schedule.
 During your pre-operative appointment, your surgeon will review the procedure and related risks again.

-After your surgery, you will be taken to the inpatient unit.
-The length of your stay in the hospital typically varies between two and four days, and will depend on the rate of your recovery and/or complications after surgery.
+After your surgery, you will recover at the hospital (inpatient unit) unit.
+The length of your stay in the hospital typically varies between two and four days, depending on the course of your recovery.

-After you leave the hospital, you will still be recovering.
-For the first eight weeks, your doctor may recommend limiting your daily activities.
+After you leave the hospital, you will continue your recovery at home.
+For the first eight to twelve weeks, your doctor will recommend limiting your daily activities.

-You will meet with the living donor team approximately 9 to 12 days after surgery for a post-operative appointment.
-We also request that you to have an exam and lab tests at 3 to 6 months, 1 year and 2 years after donation.
-These follow-up appointments can be at UWMC or with your primary care provider.
+You will meet with the living donor team approximately nine to twelve days after surgery for a post-operative appointments and blood/urine tests.
+For your continued health, we also request that you complete a follow-up appointment and lab tests at six months, one year and two years after your donation.
+These appointments and tests will be arranged through UW Medical Center, although they can be completed remotely.
 It is also important to maintain long-term follow-up with your primary care provider.

 At UW Medicine, our multidisciplinary team ensures you get the best care possible during the Living Kidney Donation (LKD) process.
 Here are some of the people you’ll meet with:

-- An Independent Donor Advocate (IDA), a licensed clinical social worker, will be available to you throughout the donation process and recovery to promote your best interest and advocate for your rights.
-The IDA is independent of the recipient's care team.
-The IDA will assist you with obtaining and understanding information regarding the medical, psychological, and financial risks associated with being a living donor.
-The IDA will be available to you to discuss any concerns or questions you may have.
-The IDA will make sure that you feel comfortable moving forward with the living donation and that you do not feel any pressure to donate.
-The IDA will be your voice at the donor selection conference.
+- An independent donor advocate (IDA), a licensed clinical social worker, will be available to you throughout the donation process and recovery to promote your best interest and advocate for your rights.
+The independent donor advocate is independent of the recipient's care team.
+The independent donor advocate will assist you with obtaining and understanding information regarding the medical, psychological, and financial risks associated with being a living donor.
+The independent donor advocate will be available to you to discuss any concerns or questions you may have.
+The independent donor advocate will make sure that you feel comfortable moving forward with the living donation and that you do not feel any pressure to donate.
+The independent donor advocate will be your voice at the donor selection conference.

-- Psycho/Social Evaluation -- A licensed clinical transplant social worker will complete a full psychosocial evaluation, including review of your mental health and alcohol and drug use.
-The purpose of this evaluation is to determine if you understand the emotional, financial, and physical stress you may experience as a kidney donor.
-This interview will also allow you to become acquainted with the support systems available at the UWMC.
+- A social worker — A licensed clinical transplant social worker will complete a full psychosocial evaluation, including review of your mental health and alcohol and drug use.
+The purpose of this evaluation is to determine if you understand the emotional, financial and physical stress you may experience as a kidney donor.
+This interview will also allow you to become acquainted with the support systems available at the UW Medical Center.
 The social worker can also recommend options for assistance with expenses not covered as part of the donation e.g., housing and transportation.
-Support of the transplant social worker will be available throughout the living kidney donor process to help with stress-related problems to you and your family.
+A social worker will be available to you throughout the living kidney donor process to help with stress-related problems with you and your family.

-- A Program Coordinator discusses and schedules testing and blood draws, and provides information about visits to the UWMC.
+- A program coordinator discusses and schedules testing and blood draws, and provides information about visits to UW Medical Center.

 How do I get more information about living kidney donation?

 Please contact the Living Donor Program at University of Washington Medical Center (UWMC).
-You can also find information on the Internet and in magazines and books.
-We’ve put together additional resources in our documents and forms section.
+You can also find information online and in magazines and books.

 How do I get started?